Turnabout Is Fatal Play

 Reviewed by R. Murry

-Rick said at the end of Casablanca to the chief detective, “Louie, I think this is the beginning of a beautiful friendship,” is an appropriate quote to describe the relationship between the main characters in Mr. Harris’ novel, McCall and Malone, private detectives.
-It is also true for the reader who loves detective novels, because this series beginner endears you to its characters.
+Rick said at the end of Casablanca to the chief detective, “Louie, I think this is the beginning of a beautiful friendship,” is an appropriate quote to describe the relationship between the main characters in Mr. Harris’ novel, McCall, and Malone, private detectives.
+It is also true for the reader who loves detective stories because this series beginner endears you to its characters.

-Clint McCall and Devon Malone combine to unravel a number of situations that range from funny to gruesome.
+Clint McCall and Devon Malone combine to unravel some situations that range from funny to gruesome.
 Even though their styles are clearly different, they mull over events, concluding where the circumstances may end.
 Like any partnership, all doesn’t always end the way one may want.

 Glenn Harris has put in place the start of a series that flows with some sparks flowing between the main protagonists up to and including the last scene where all seems well in their little part of skillfully defined Portland, Oregon.

 Their relationships, future mishaps, and Portland’s landscape will be the base of upcoming episodes, which Mr. Harris has skillfully put in place.

 With this background, the gamut of characters come alive, propelling events into action that our detectives fence against.
 Their duels are sometimes physical, mental, and cute.
 Whatever the situation, McCall and Malone find a way to deal with it, which is why I feel you’ll admire their accomplishments.

 If you’re looking for a series that will keep you attentive, I recommend that you look into this one.

 Glenn's books are currently available only in electronic form.
 There are links on my website, www.glennharris.us, to Amazon (for Kindle owners) and Barnes and Noble (for Nook owners).